 Futures/Cleared Derivatives Transactions Risk.
 CFTC guidance may increase the risk exposure of and adversely impact separate accounts under customer agreements with a futures commission merchant ("FCM").
 Pursuant to this guidance, FCMs are required to view exposure at the beneficial owner level, not the account level.
 Therefore, agreements between a FCM and a beneficial owner (whether entered into directly or through an asset manager) may not prevent the FCM from withholding margin from (or calling for margin with respect to) any of such beneficial owner's accounts held by such FCM and may not limit such beneficial owner's losses.
-Accordingly, in the event of a margin shortfall with respect to an Adviser-managed account of a beneficial owner held by a FCM, the FCM can withhold margin from (or call for margin with respect to) other accounts of the beneficial owner held by that FCM, including other accounts managed by the Adviser, accounts managed by other investment advisers, and accounts managed directly by the beneficial owner, which may have adverse impacts on those accounts.
-Similarly, if a FCM's margin call made in respect of an account managed directly by a beneficial owner (or by an investment manager other than the Adviser on behalf of a beneficial owner) is not met, the FCM may withhold margin for (or call for margin with respect to) such beneficial owner's accounts managed by the Adviser that are held by such FCM, which may have adverse impacts to such accounts.
+Accordingly, in the event of a margin shortfall with respect to an Adviser-managed account of a beneficial owner held by a FCM, the FCM can withhold margin from (or call for margin with respect to) other accounts managed by other investment advisers, and accounts managed directly by the beneficial owner, which may have adverse impacts on those accounts.
+Similarly, if a FCM's margin call made in respect of an account managed directly by a beneficial owner (or by an investment manager other than the Adviser on behalf of a beneficial owner's accounts managed by the Adviser on behalf of a beneficial owner's accounts.
 This regulatory guidance may increase exposure risks and/or costs of futures and/or cleared derivatives transactions and potentially adversely impact performance or the utility of futures and cleared derivatives trading in accounts managed by the Adviser or by others.